Chapter 4: Construction Details, Section 72: Slope Protection

-- Check to ensure that slopes and foundation areas are graded and compacted to specified tolerances.
+- Check that slopes and foundation areas are graded and compacted to specified tolerances.

 - When changes are made, maintain records of details, depths, heights, and other dimensions, and enter these on the as-built plans.

-- Ensure that rocks of the specified sizes and shapes are being used.
+- Verify that rocks of the specified sizes and shapes are being used.
 You may check the size of rock by roughly measuring the size and converting the volume to mass.
-To better control the contractor’s selection of rocks for placing, ensure the contractor paints tonnage on large rocks used in foundation construction.
+To better control the contractor’s selection of rocks for placing, make sure the contractor paints tonnage on large rocks used in foundation construction.

 - Verify the types of measurements and records necessary to support payment for the work.
 Keep records up to date.

-- Ensure existing shrubs and trees are protected so that they continue to anchor the surrounding soil.
+- Make sure existing shrubs and trees are protected so that they continue to anchor the surrounding soil.
 Erosion control is an important element of successful slope protection.

-In addition to the general functions discussed above, the following items apply to specific types of slope protection.
+In addition to the general functions listed, the following items apply to specific types of slope protection.

 The Standard Specifications provide two methods of placement for this type of protection: Method A and Method B. The contract will identify the designated method.

 Method A is used where the stability of the rock slope protection is considerably dependent on the manner in which the individual rocks are placed.
-To ensure the success of Method A, ensure that the bearing of rocks from one to the other follows specifications and that the use of “chinking” rocks is limited to filling voids.
-When placing rocks, the contractor should ensure each placed rock is stable and not dependent on the one on top to hold it in place.
+To assure the success of Method A, check that the bearing of rocks from one to the other follows specifications and that the use of “chinking” rocks is limited to filling voids.
+When placing rocks, the contractor should make sure each placed rock is stable and not dependent on the one on top to hold it in place.
 Otherwise, placement could result in what is known as “rockers” or unstable rocks.
-Also, ensure the contractor does not drop rock into place; otherwise, cracking or breaking may occur.
+Also, make sure the contractor does not drop rock into place; otherwise, cracking or breaking may occur.